David Coons: Digital printing

 David Coons was also a pioneer in the art of digital printing reproduction of scanned and computer generated artwork, specifically adapting the large format IRIS printer, a machine designed to work solely with proprietary prepress computer systems, to this task.

 In the late 1980s Coons developed software to use an IRIS 3024 at The Walt Disney Company to print images from Disney's new Computer Animation Production System.
-He also wrote software to print works created on desktop computers such as Sally Larsen 1989 Transformer series and a 1990 photography exhibition for Graham Nash of Crosby, Stills, and Nash.
+He also wrote software to print works created on desktop computers such as Sally Larsen's 1989 Transformer series and a 1990 photography exhibition for Graham Nash of Crosby, Stills, and Nash.
 The work he did for Nash had to do with re-creating images for prints and negatives had been lost by scanning the remaining contact prints at high resolution, and printing them in extremely large format.

 Coons went on to become a business partner with Nash, helping found the Manhattan Beach, California, company Nash Editions, a fine art digital reproduction company based on a $126,000 IRIS printer Nash had purchased.
 There Coons worked on the many technical problems with scanning and adapting the IRIS printer to fine art printing, including modifying the machines to take heavy paper stock and dealing with the poor fade resistant (fugitive) nature of the inks.
+These fine art digital prints came to be known by the name "giclée".

-In the mid-1990s, Coons split off from Nash Editions to concentrate on scanning, while Nash's team continued to work on fine art printing.
-The two companies still share a close relationship, and refer clients to one another.
+In the mid-1990s, Coons shifted his focus exclusively to scanning, while Nash Editions continued to specialize in fine art printing.
+The two companies maintain a close relationship and often refer clients to each other.

 Film production

 Coons's Academy Award is for design and development of the Computer Animation Production System production system for film animation; as a technical Oscar, it is shared with the rest of the team that worked on CAPS.
 This award served to get him into the Academy, where he is regarded as a deeply involved and committed member.

 Coons has been involved with motion-picture technology since he was in junior high school, where he was one of the "Audio-Visual Team" that handled the equipment for educational films and shows.
 Coons has made a number of "amateur" films, in addition to several student-style efforts.
 He was also the cameraman, cinematographer, craft services and technical consultant on John P. McCann's The Glendale Ogre.

-He is widely regarded as a "connector" in the sense Malcolm Gladwell wrote about in The Tipping Point, though some see him as a Gladwellian "maven."
+He is widely regarded as a "connector" in the sense Canadian author Malcolm Gladwell wrote about in The Tipping Point, though some see him as a Gladwellian "maven".
 He has also been identified as the title character (a nudist programmer on the late shift who got in trouble with the security guards) in Po Bronson's non-fiction book on Silicon Valley workers called The Nudist on the Late Shift.